-Summer squash, unlike winter squash, doesn’t have to be peeled.
+This roasted summer squash recipe is so easy because summer squash, unlike winter squash, doesn’t have to be peeled.
 It arrives ready to go (which is my type of squash).

-In my experience the good stuff only shows up once a year in summer.
 I found this lovely yellow squash for $1.49 per pound at my local supermarket and it was sweet.

 Since I roast all my vegetables, I decided to try roasting summer squash and the results are delicious.
 I riffed off a Martha Stewart recipe where she soaks the squash in a gallon of olive oil and ½ pound of cheese (not really).